Bucheggberg District: Municipalities

 Bucheggberg District contains the following municipalities:

 Mergers

 On 1 January 1961 the former municipalities of Lüterkofen and Ichertswil merged to form the new municipality of Lüterkofen-Ichertswil.

 On 1 January 1995 the former municipalities of Gächliwil and Lüterswil merged to form the new municipality of Lüterswil-Gächliwil.

 On 1 January 2010 the municipalities of Balm bei Messen, Brunnenthal, and Oberramsern merged into the municipality of Messen.

 On 1 January 2013, Lüsslingen and Nennigkofen merged to form Lüsslingen-Nennigkofen.

 On 1 January 2014 the former municipalities of Tscheppach, Brügglen, Aetingen, Aetigkofen, Bibern (SO), Gossliwil, Hessigkofen, Mühledorf (SO), Küttigkofen and Kyburg-Buchegg merged into the municipality of Buchegg.

+On 1 January 2024 the former municipality of Lüterswil-Gächliwil merged into the municipality of Buchegg.

 Geography

 Bucheggberg district has an area, As of 2009, of 62.81 km2.
 Of this area, 36.8 km2 or 58.6% is used for agricultural purposes, while 20.09 km2 or 32.0% is forested.
 Of the rest of the land, 5.35 km2 or 8.5% is settled (buildings or roads), 0.53 km2 or 0.8% is either rivers or lakes and 0.04 km2 or 0.1% is unproductive land.

 Of the built up area, housing and buildings made up 4.3% and transportation infrastructure made up 2.9%.
 Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 57.2% is used for growing crops, while 1.4% is used for orchards or vine crops.
 All the water in the municipality is flowing water.